Frequently Asked Questions

 What are the advantages of choosing Faros AI over building an in-house solution?

-Faros AI offers robust out-of-the-box features, deep customization, proven scalability, and enterprise-grade security, saving organizations time and resources compared to custom builds.
-Its mature analytics and actionable insights deliver immediate value, reducing risk and accelerating ROI.
-Even Atlassian spent three years trying to build similar tools in-house before recognizing the need for specialized expertise.
-Source
+Faros AI offers robust out-of-the-box features, deep customization, and proven scalability, saving organizations the time and resources required for custom builds.
+Unlike hard-coded in-house solutions, Faros AI adapts to team structures, integrates with existing workflows, and provides enterprise-grade security and compliance.
+Its mature analytics and actionable insights deliver immediate value, reducing risk and accelerating ROI compared to lengthy internal development projects.
+Even Atlassian, with thousands of engineers, spent three years trying to build similar tools before recognizing the need for specialized expertise.
+Learn more.

 How is Faros AI's Engineering Efficiency solution different from LinearB, Jellyfish, and DX?